wjtje/Trackless-sever/log.md

  - List the total time recorded by each location
  - The database will check if the combination groupID and setting in unique
+ - Added full utf-8 text support to the desciption and deviceName
+ - The system now checks if you are using valid values

 # Changed in this version

+ - Some values in the database now uses base64.
+Run the `upgrade/base64.ts` to upgrade.

 # Things that are fixed